TV Jornal do Brasil: History

-In 1985, in another attempt to create a network, Jornal do Brasil, together with João Havelange, then president of FIFA, who had the support of directors of the Mexican media conglomerate Televisa, acquired the corresponding part to TV presenter Silvio Santos from the shares of the group of radio and television stations owned by businessman Paulo Machado de Carvalho.
-Among them were Record AM and FM radio stations in São Paulo, TV Record in São Paulo and Rio de Janeiro, TV Rio Preto and TV Imperador.
-However, shortly afterwards, control of the stations returned to the Machado de Carvalho family (with the exception of Record in Rio, which goes to Guilherme Stoliar, nephew of Silvio Santos).
+In 1985, in another attempt to create a network, Jornal do Brasil, together with João Havelange—then president of the International Federation of Association Football (FIFA)—and with the support of executives from the Mexican media conglomerate Televisa, acquired the shares held by TV host Silvio Santos in the radio and television broadcasting group owned by businessman Paulo Machado de Carvalho.
+Among them were the Record AM and FM radio stations in São Paulo, TV Record in São Paulo and Rio de Janeiro, TV Rio Preto and TV Imperador.
+However, shortly thereafter, control of the networks returned to the Machado de Carvalho family (with the exception of Record in Rio, which went to Guilherme Stoliar, Silvio Santos's nephew).

-In 2006, reported appeared in the press that Companhia Brasileira de Multimídia would be purchasing Central Nacional de Televisão.
-Only after a few weeks, a press release was distributed informing that in fact it was just a rental of time slots.
-In August 2006, the owner of CNT, Flávio Martinez, rented all of his stations' programming to the president of CBM, Nelson Tanure, for R$3 million/month in a 5-year renewable contract.
-In September, CBM took over the programming and commercial management of the channel, however, without any apparent new developments.
-In October, the new managers leased the premises of the Casablanca production company to use as the headquarters of the new broadcaster.
+In August 2006, CNT owner Flávio Martinez leased all programming rights for his stations to CBM president Nelson Tanure for R$3 million per month under a five-year renewable contract.
+In September, CBM took over the channel's programming and commercial management, though with no apparent changes.
+In October, the new managers leased the premises of the Casablanca production company to use as the new station's headquarters.
 In November, Boris Casoy and Clodovil Hernandes were hired.
-In December, CNT broadcast the 2006 FIFA Club World Cup under the CNT/JB brand.
-In January 2007, the new managers gave up on leasing Casablanca and opted to lease the building of Gugu Produções, producer of Gugu Liberato in Barueri.
-CNT Jornal began to be provisionally produced in the studios of the Central Nacional de Televisão in Rio de Janeiro (produced in the same studio as Jornal do Meio Dia, shown at the time only in Rio de Janeiro).
-In February, the Rio de Janeiro Samba Schools Parade (Access A) is broadcast, still under the CNT brand.
-In March, all programs produced by CNT were terminated, including sports and news programs such as CNT Jornal.
+In December, CNT broadcast the FIFA Club World Cup under the CNT/JB brand.
+In January 2007, the new management decided against leasing the Casablanca venue and instead opted to lease the building owned by Gugu Produções, Gugu Liberato's production company, in Barueri.
+CNT Jornal begins to be produced on a temporary basis at the studios of the Central Nacional de Televisão in Rio de Janeiro (produced in the same studio as Jornal do Meio Dia, which at the time was broadcast only in Rio de Janeiro).
+In February, the Rio de Janeiro Samba School Parade (Accesso A) is broadcast, still under the CNT brand.
+In March, all programs produced by CNT are discontinued, including sports and news programs such as CNT Jornal.